Skip to content

 If you have any questions, concerns, or requests regarding this Privacy Policy or our data protection practices, please contact us using the following details:

-Domaniai LLC Data Protection Officer Email: privacy@contractsguard.eu Website: www.contractsguard.app
+Domaniai LLC Data Protection Officer Email: [email protected] General Support: [email protected] Website: www.contractsguard.app

 You also have the right to contact the competent data protection supervisory authority.
-Depending on your location, you may also contact the relevant data protection supervisory authority in your country or region.
+Depending on your location, you may contact the supervisory authority in your country or region.